Toni Ribas: Personal life

 In 2012, Ribas moved to Los Angeles, California.
 In December 2012, he married pornographic actress Asa Akira.
 They divorced in 2017.

-Ribas also dated Taylor Rain, Nikita Denise (2001), Corina Taylor (2002), Brianna Blaze (2003), Veronica Vanoza (2004), Lanny Barby (2004), and Rachel Roxx (2007).

-When Carles Puigdemont assumed the presidency of the Catalan government on 12 January 2016 the Spanish writer Quim Monzó asked Toni Ribas, who was then working in Los Angeles, on Twitter to say Puigdemont's name in the film scene, to which he agreed.
+When Carles Puigdemont assumed the presidency of the Catalan government on 12 January 2016 the Catalan writer Quim Monzó asked Toni Ribas, who was then working in Los Angeles, on Twitter to say Puigdemont's name in the film scene, to which he agreed.

 In 2020 he married pornographic actress Kayla Kayden.